What COVID-19 test should I do?

 What COVID-19 test should I get?

-There are two different tests you can get to check if you have COVID-19:
+There are 2 types of tests you can take to check if you have COVID-19:

 - a rapid antigen test (RAT) that you can do yourself

-- the rapid antigen test is positive, register the result with Service NSW and follow the advice for people testing positive to COVID-19 and managing COVID-19 safely at home.
+- your RAT is positive, stay home and follow the advice for people testing positive to COVID-19

-- the rapid antigen test is negative and you are at higher risk of severe illness, keep self-isolating until you get your PCR test result, as this will be the more accurate result.
+- your RAT is negative, and you are at higher risk of severe illness, ask your doctor if you should have a PCR test.
+This will give a more accurate result.